-Each assessed jurisdiction can provide information and request feedback from peers on how it has adopted the 12 best practices contained in Action 14 final report.
+Each assessed jurisdiction can provide information and request feedback from peers on how it has adopted the 12 best practices contained in the Action 14 final report.

-Austria, Liechtenstein, Luxembourg and Sweden requested that the OECD provide feedback concerning their adoption of the best practices contained in Action 14 final report.
+Denmark, Poland and Singapore requested that the OECD provide feedback concerning their adoption of the best practices.

-The best practice reports are divided into the same four parts as the peer review reports, namely: (i) preventing disputes; (ii) availability and access to MAP; (iii) resolution of MAP cases; and (iv) implementation of MAP agreements.
+The best practice reports are divided into the same four parts as the peer review reports.
 Under each of these sections, the 12 best practices on MAP are addressed and if peers provided input with respect to a best practice, the input is reflected in the report.
 However, for most of the best practices, the peers provided only limited input.